Prime Day 2019 is TWO DAYS! It starts on July 15 at 12:00 am and will run until July 16 at 11:59 pm EST.

-If you’re new to Amazon Prime Day, it’s a deals event just for Prime members.
-There will be special offers on everything from music and video to reading and voice shopping.
-And that makes Prime Day a great time for teachers to stock up on school supplies, classroom toys and games, and other gear.
+If you’re new to Amazon Prime Day, this is an annual event that features more than one million of Amazon’s best deals, just for Prime members!
+There are Early Prime Day Deals leading up to the big event.
+There will also be loads of exclusive offers on everything from tech to fashion to classroom essentials to home basics.
+This makes Prime Day a great time for teachers to stock up on school supplies, classroom toys and games, and other gear.
 Hello, savings!

-We will update this post with some of the top Prime Day deals for teachers as they are announced!
+We will be updating this post with some of the top Prime Day deals for teachers as they are announced!

 And here are a few tips on how to navigate Prime Day and have access to the biggest savings.

 If you’re not yet a member, you can try Amazon Prime free for 30 days to get access to all the Prime Day deals.
 Of course, you will probably become hooked on the Prime services, such as free two-day shipping and streaming movies and TV for both personal and classroom use.
-If you are working on your advanced degree and in possession of a .edu email address, you qualify to for Amazon Prime Student which gives you a six-month all-access free trial and then Prime for just $49 a year—half the price of a regular membership.
+If you are working on your advanced degree and have a .edu email address, you qualify for Amazon Prime Student, which gives you a six-month all-access free trial and then Prime for just $49 a year—half the price of a regular membership.
 Working teachers also get exclusive perks.
 You can check those out here.

-Amazon Assistant browser extension can help you watch Prime Day deals from your PC while you are online and helps you easily compare prices on Amazon versus elsewhere.
+The Amazon Assistant browser extension can help you watch Prime Day deals from your PC while you are online and helps you easily compare the prices of items on Amazon and elsewhere.
 While this browser extension can be distracting during the school year, during Prime Day it can help you stay on top of big emerging deals.

 Turn your wish list into a reality!
 Make an official Amazon list of the items you hope will go on extreme sale for Prime Day.
 If these items go on sale, you will be notified through an Amazon app push notification.
 Score!